Do you like to sell items online? If so, you’ve likely heard of eBay. Many people think the platform is the best place to sell stuff online.

 Best for: Trove Market is best for selling unique items.

-What do you think is the best site to sell stuff online?
 How often do you throw out items that you could sell for money?